 Generally, the primary assumption of risk prevents the plaintiff – the injured party – from seeking compensation, while the secondary may allow for some percentage of recovery under the legal doctrine of comparative fault in California.

 Meaning: if you have been injured on someone else’s property and the owner of that property uses the secondary assumption of risk defense against you, you may still be able to recover compensation for your injuries and damages, but that compensation will be reduced by your own percentage of negligence.

 Do not attempt to sue a property owner in Los Angeles or elsewhere in California on your own.
 Be sure that property owners are represented by skilled premises liability attorneys in 90% of all cases.
-Seek legal advice of our lawyers at the Compass Law Group, PC, to find the best legal option in your particular case.
-Call our offices at 800-602-4010 or complete this contact form.
+Seek legal advice of our lawyers at the Compass Law Group, LLP, to find the best legal option in your particular case.